Skip links

 Although there may be allegations against you, you cannot be charged with domestic violence unless it can be proven in a court of law.
 The prosecutor has the burden of proving their case beyond a reasonable doubt to a judge or jury.
 If they cannot clearly prove that the allegations against you are true, then you are entitled to a verdict of not guilty.

 These are just a few of the defenses that can be utilized in a domestic violence case.
 However, it’s important to note that the best defense will depend on the exact circumstances of your incident.
 Speaking directly with a Las Vegas domestic violence attorney will provide you with the best opportunity to state your case and defend your credibility.
-The Spartacus Law Firm understands the stress and uncertainty that comes with these types of allegations, that’s why we offer a risk-free consultation to speak with our experienced legal team to discuss the facts of the case and put together a strong defense.
+The Spartacus Law Firm understands the stress and uncertainty that comes with these types of allegations, that’s why we offer a risk-consultation to speak with our experienced legal team to discuss the facts of the case and put together a strong defense.

 Your Ally in the Legal Arena: Choosing the Right Domestic Violence Defense Attorney